edchav/Trees-Boosting/README.md

 1. Everything you need is in the Jupyter Notebook File and should run as is.
 The Tree Diagram was an additional feature I added, can be commented out if you don't have Graphviz installed.

 # Folders and Files
 The 'Data' Folder contains the Titantic Dataset.
 The 'Dot' Folder contains the dot files for the diagrams.
 The 'Graphs' Folder contains the png files for the diagrams.
+The 'Unit_Tests' folder contains unit tests.